Clinical Trials in Mexico: Addressing the Challenges

 Because patients’ medical attitudes are influenced by their culture, the cultural factors that influence clinical research must be identified.
 For example, cultural differences influence the patient-doctor relationship.
 Because Mexican patients are less likely to question the recommendations of their physician than patients in the US, their decision to participate in clinical trials is primarily a result of their physician’s recommendation.
 Although this facilitates the enrollment of patients into clinical trials and provides many patients with treatment that would not otherwise be available to them, the ethical implications must also be addressed.
 Another consideration is the effect of culture on medical practices.
 For example, sometimes indigenous populations enrolled in clinical trials in Mexico may not report their use of local herbal treatments.
 Such information needs to be investigated to avoid any potential interference of herbal medicines with the biopharmaceutical product undergoing testing.
 Indigenous groups of Mexico have long used herbal therapies, and often combine traditional herbal medicine with biopharmaceutical products.
 The problem arises, however, when participants fail to report their use.
 For example, one study revealed that Mexican-American women are three times more likely to use herbs than the general population and are less likely to report their use.14

 The importance of native language communication and localization strategies has been well established in global clinical trials.
-Spanish translations of regulatory documents are best provided by a local, native speaker of Mexican Spanish who is a professional translator and has a background in clinical research.
+Spanish translation services of regulatory documents is best provided by a local, native speaker of Mexican Spanish who is a professional translator and has a background in clinical research.
 Professional translators, in addition to their knowledge of local linguistic differences, are familiar with the specific terminology used in clinical trial documents.
-In addition to translation, language must be culturally adapted to the Mexican patient population for which it is intended.
+In addition to life sciences translation, language must be culturally adapted to the Mexican patient population for which it is intended.

 The Mexican pharmaceutical market is dominated by foreign companies and is attracting a lot of clinical research due to the advantages of conducting clinical trials there.
 In choosing clinical trial sites, however, taking the time to better understand the people in a particular region enhances patient recruitment and compliance, and ensures that ethical standards are maintained.
 The disparities in education and socioeconomic status, along with ethnic and linguistic differences that exist among various Mexican populations, must be considered in terms of how they affect clinical research.
 As the number of international pharmaceutical companies outsourcing clinical trials in Mexico increases, their success in conducting clinical research will depend on an awareness of these issues.